tue09/TIS_DPO/readme.md

 ### Step 3: Train Final TIS-DPO Model

 The final model is trained using the weighted data.
-The loss function incorporates token-level weights to scale gradients and improve alignment with human preferences.

 ---